Skip to main content

 A unique user must be created to enable the customer to automatically log in and operate the SCO POS.

-To create the SCO user , navigate to User maintenance via the search bar or the following path:
+Navigate to User Maintenance via the search bar or the following path: Configurations > HR > Users

-Press Create New User
+Press Create New User.

-In the General tab, provide a Display Name and Surname
+In the General tab, provide a Display Name and Surname.

 In the Roles tab, assign the Self Checkout role.